Rohan-Shakya/coding-interview-with-javascript/Problem1/README.md

+# Two Sum

-# Give an array of integers, return the indices of the two numbers that add up to a given target.
+Give an array of integers, return the indices of the two numbers that add up to a given target.

 **_Example 1:_**